FHA Minimum Property Standards Checklist: What You Should Know

 FHA Property Requirements For The Home’s Interior

-FHA loans have certain conditions that have to be met for the home’s interior to pass appraisal standards.
+FHA loans have certain conditions that must be met for the home’s interior to pass appraisal standards.
 These don’t include cosmetic issues that are easily fixed.

 Home Systems And Appliances

-The appraiser has to make sure that a home’s systems are functional.
-The same goes for any major appliances that are going to be coming with the home.
+The appraiser has to make sure a home’s systems are functional.
+The same goes for any major appliances that are included with the home.

 The home will have its heat source documented and checked.
 Additionally, the water heater and electrical systems will be checked.
 The same goes for air conditioning systems.